 Multicultural Student Support Fund

-The Multicultural Student Support Fund is administered by the Office of Diversity and Inclusion (ODI) and supports financial needs of students of color.
-The Multicultural Student Support Fund is designed to provide temporary, short-term financial assistance to students in degree programs who are managing demanding academic requirements while handling unanticipated or emergency financial situations.
-Unlike a loan, students are not expected to repay awards from the Multicultural Student Support Fund.
+The Multicultural Student Support Fund is administered by the Office of Diversity and Inclusion (ODI) and supports the financial needs of Stetson's multicultural students.
+The Multicultural Student Support Fund is designed to provide temporary, short-term financial assistance to students in degree programs who are managing demanding academic requirements while handling unanticipated or emergency financial situations.*++ Unlike a loan, students are not expected to repay awards from the Multicultural Student Support Fund.
 The fund will be managed by the Office of Diversity and Inclusion and Alumnus, Jimmie Johnson.
-All requests must be submitted in writing (by the student or the involved faculty/staff member) and approved by the review committee before any funds are released.
+All requests must be submitted in writing (by the student or the involved faculty/staff member) via Engage and approved by the review committee before any funds are released.

 Further, it is expected that the student needing financial assistance will have first exhausted their immediate support network (i.e., family, friends).
 This will ensure the availability of funds for a greater number of students who lack the financial resources to cover unexpected expenses.

-Funding for the Multicultural Student Support Fund will not exceed $1000 per student per year*
+Funding for the Multicultural Student Support Fund will not exceed $1000 per student, per year, for a total of $2000 per student annually*

 - Be a currently enrolled student in a degree program.